mavryk-network/jsmv/docs/api/kv.md

 # 🪣 KV

-A persistent key-value database that can be used to store and retrieve JSON blobs built directly into the `jstz` runtime, available using the global `Kv` object.
+A persistent key-value database that can be used to store and retrieve JSON blobs built directly into the `jsmv` runtime, available using the global `Kv` object.

 Data in `Kv` is stored as a persistent collection of key-value pairs, much like to properties of a JavaScript object or a Map object.